content-left-bg.png

 step 1) have been met, the legislative criteria, options, delegation and reasons for recommendation

-- a ‘Background’ section which details the employee’s history of employment with the department, and factual details of their current, relevant IME process including the absence or unsatisfactory performance history
+• details of the employee’s history of employment with the department, and factual details of their current, relevant IME process including the absence or unsatisfactory performance history

-Following consideration of all material provided, the Director HR Business Partnering decides whether to endorse the IHR proposal.
-If endorsed the proposal is moved to OSW IM team.
+Following consideration of all material provided, the Director, HR decides whether to endorse the IHR proposal.
+If endorsed the proposal is moved to HSW IM team.

-If not endorsed the proposal is returned to regional HR team for ongoing management.
+If not endorsed the proposal is returned to Human Resources team for ongoing management.

 2. Central Office processes

-The proposal and supporting documents are reviewed in the OSW IM Team to ensure the requirements of Chapter 3, Part 8, Division 5 of the PS Act have all been met.
+The IHR proposal and supporting documents are reviewed in the HSW team to ensure the requirements of Chapter 3, Part 8, Division 5 of the PS Act have all been met.

-Once all the criteria are satisfied, the OSW IM team will provide the brief and proposed action IHR letter, for the Director OSW to consider the recommended approach.
+Once all the criteria are satisfied, the HSW team will provide the brief and IHR proposal letter, for the Director, OSW to consider the recommended approach.

-Advise employee that the proposed action following the IME report is IHR.
-Director OSW advises the employee in writing of the proposed action, allowing the employee 14 calendar days to respond and provide further information to inform the decision making process.
-The letter is to be sent by registered mail and email (if requested).
+• Advise employee that the proposed action following the IME report is IHR.
+Director, OSW advises the employee in writing of the proposed action, allowing the employee 14 calendar days to respond and provide further information to inform the decision making process.

 NB: Read on from step 3.